 Tips to help quit smoking – stop smoking guide or call 800-QUIT-NOW

-Are you a Family Struggling to cope with substance use of a loved one?
-As a family member, of someone struggling with substance use, you have the opportunity to learn from the experiences of others who have faced similar problems.
+Is your family struggling to cope with substance use of a loved one?
+As a family member of someone struggling with substance use you have the opportunity to learn from the experiences of others who have faced similar problems.
 You are not alone.
 You can call one of the following people:

 AA Meetings for South Asians

-Global Gratitude Group AA (Formerly called South Asian AA) – virtual meetings every Monday and Thursday 8:00 PM -9:00 PM EST.
+Global Gratitude Group AA (Formerly called South Asian AA) – virtual meetings every Monday and Thursday 8:00 PM – 9:00 PM ET

 Dial by your location: